lkoepsel/rasp-mDNS/README.md

     logging.debug(response.status_code)
     logging.debug(response.text)
     ```
+Once the service is working well, you may change the logging level from DEBUG to ERROR in this line: `level=logging.DEBUG` to stop the messages from appearing in the boot log.

 2. Exit nano using *Ctrl-S* *Ctrl-X*
 ### 2. Setup `systemd` unit file for hello.py service
 This will execute the hello.py app, after all other startup services have been executed on the RPi.

 If you have issues with determining if this service is executing properly, use the command `journalctl -b`, to see all boot messages of the *RPi*.
 You will have to go towards then end (approximately 500+ lines) to see the appropriate lines.

+You can use the space bar, to quickly go through screens of lines.
 Look for the word DEBUG as the *hello.py* application uses logging to print messages.

 #### Installation
 1. Create file, copy/paste contents below then exit *nano*. **Be sure to change *username* to what is appropriate for your system.
     ```bash